ninjamode/VRED-Networking/README.md

 - (message) authentication
 - Interpolation between synced state
 - Strings that go over tcp (mainly rpc) can not contain \\n, as this is used to delimit msgpack messages.
 Could use something else here
+- Could abstract communication channel more to easily implement other networking solution (pubsub etc.)